Preface

 Global-NIC <--OSPF--> HKG04

-%% Styling: orange background, bold border for routers
+%% Style definition: orange background, bold border to represent routers

 classDef router fill:#f96,stroke:#333,stroke-width:2px,font-weight:bold;